Chapter 9: An Empire in Ruins

 We then cut to presumably some time later, in which Splatbook Valentine is dying from his infection.
 He fades into the lifestream, leaving Lucrecia guilty enough to go to extremes when it comes to saving the life of the next Valentine she comes across.
 You know, pretty cut and dry character development.

 In any event, young Shalua (whom I can only assume was also voiced by Kim Mai Guest just like grown-up Shalua, for lack of an additional voice credit) tells Shelke that their mother will return someday, which Shelke thankfully doesn’t seem to have taken literally.
 I mean, resurrection through the Lifestream is literal in the world of FFVII, but it would take a while, and she’d come back as another person at best, and that’s only at best!
-She’s more likely to come back as like, two trees and a cockroach in other circumstances.
+Lifestream seems to be divisible, after all.
+She’s more likely to come back as like, two trees born five years apart, and also a cockroach.
 Back in Lucrecia’s original memory, Shelke sees a vision of Shalua out in the darkness, and Shalua asks Shelke if it’s all right with her if she return to the planet, and to her surprise, Shelke says “No. Not yet.”
 Shalua tells her that “It’s okay,” and Shelke wakes to find herself crying.

 Back in the improbable, subterranean hellcity (are these nested narratives and cuts to different settings getting to you yet?), Vincent continues along with the game and entered an odd structure of segmented rooms arranged like slices taken out of a circle.
 A comparison to Midgar should probably be made, but if that’s the case, I’m not sure what they were going for.
 You only walk along a gantry on the outside of the circle, and pass through doors between each shooting gallery of enemies.
 It also involves a strange-looking sequence where explosive barrels were tossed eternally over the edge, like a Donkey Kong Country obstacle that got lost on its way to publication and woke up in 2006.
 And then… we came to The Room.